How to Freeze Bell Peppers

 Can You Freeze Bell Peppers?

-Bell peppers are one of the best — and easiest! — vegetables to freeze.
+Yes!
+Bell peppers are one of the easiest vegetables to freeze, and the best part?

 Unlike green beans or sweet corn, there’s no need to blanch bell peppers before freezing them.
-Simply dice or slice them, then freeze!
+Simply dice or slice them, then freeze—it’s that simple!

 When Are Bell Peppers in Season?